TimeClock Plus

 TCP Software (TimeClock Plus, LLC) is a cloud-based time and attendance workforce management system founded in 1988 to serve the time-tracking needs of the restaurant industry.
 Developed as a DOS application, the system developed into a Windows application and transferred to a web application.
 The software is available under a SaaS and serves 30,000 customers on the public and private scale.

-TCP provides workforce management software and hardware designed to help administrators track employees, manage labor costs, and reduce compliance risk.
-TCP software includes Time & Attendance, Leave Management, Document Management, Advanced and Dynamic Scheduling, and more.
-All of which integrate with major payroll and ERP/HCM systems.
+TCP produces workforce management software and hardware for time tracking, leave management, document management, and employee scheduling.
+Its applications integrate with third-party payroll and human capital management (HCM) systems.

 TCP provides an array of time collection devices including biometric badge readers and a temperature reader (Thermal Sensor).
 The core Time Clock mounts to a wall and is configurable with multiple input methods including a touch screen and touch-less options.
 The MobileClock app and WebClock application enable employees to clock in and out while data is recorded in a Microsoft SQL database.
 TimeClock Manager is a web application for administrators to review hours, enter leave, run reports, and send hours to payroll.